 Hazardous gas monitoring systems benefit the semiconductor industry in the following applications:

-- Parts per million detection in ventilated gas cabinets, enclosures, process equipment chases and clean rooms
+- PPM (parts per million) detection in ventilated gas cabinets, enclosures, process equipment chases and clean rooms

 - Flammability monitoring of LFL (Lower Flammable Limit)/ LEL (Lower Explosive Limit) levels in and around process tools